evrythng/dashboard-components-starter/README.md

 * `service`
   * scaffolds a new service.
 [Read below](#generating-components) for usage details.
 * `publish`
-  * builds and deploys the components to EVRYTHNG platform using Files API.
+  * builds and deploys the components to EVRYTHNG platform using [the Files API](https://developers.evrythng.com/docs/files).
 [Read below](#deploying-using-files-api) for usage details.

 ### Testing